 Introduction to the Vancouver Big Tree Hiking Guide

-For an introduction to Vancouver’s old-growth forests join the author of this website on a 2 1/2 minute video journey to find a massive Douglas-fir in North Vancouver called Grandpa Capilano!
+Above: Meet the author on a hike to find a massive Douglas-fir in North Vancouver called Grandpa Capilano

 Please direct any questions or comments to Ira Sutherland at email@example.com